babylonhealth/ios-playbook/Cookbook/Current.md

 - contribute to it;

 #### don't
 - access `Current` from any other layer other than `Builder`.
-I.E all the other layers (ViewModel, Flowcontroller, ViewController, Model, BusinessController) continue to receive its dependencies throught injection, preferably via `init`;
+All the other layers (`ViewModel`, `FlowController`, `ViewController`, `Model`, `BusinessController`) continue to receive their dependencies through injection when created by the builder, preferably at initialisation time;
 - inject `current` as a dependency;
 - try to mutate `Current`.
 In `Release` configuration it's a constant `let`;